JedWatson/react-codemirror/README.md

 ### Using Language Modes

-Several [language modes](https://codemirror.net/mode/) are included with CodeMirror for syntax hilighting.
+Several [language modes](https://codemirror.net/mode/) are included with CodeMirror for syntax highlighting.

 By default (to optimise bundle size) all modes are not included.
-To enable syntax hilighting:
+To enable syntax highlighting:

 * install the `codemirror` package dependency (in addition to `react-codemirror`)
 * require the language modes you wish to make available _after_ you require `react-codemirror` itself